Section I independent school — the platform drafts your pack | EHCP Clarity

 Frequently asked questions

-Can I get the LA to name an independent school in Section I?
+Can I get the local authority to name an independent school in Section I?

 It depends on whether the school is on the section 41 list.
-If yes, you have a statutory right to request and the LA must name unless section 39 exceptions apply.
-If no (a non-section 41 independent school), there is no statutory right to request — but the LA must consider parental preference under section 9 of the Education Act 1996 and may name where appropriate.
+If yes, you have a statutory right to request and the local authority must name unless section 39 exceptions apply.
+If no (a non-section 41 independent school), there is no statutory right to request — but the local authority must consider parental preference under section 9 of the Education Act 1996 and may name where appropriate.

 What is the difference between section 41 and non-section 41 independent schools?